 On the left side, you will see the course as it is titled at your current institution.
 To the right is the name of the Valpo course or the listing UND, which means it is undistributed credit which your advisor will decide how to place into your degree audit.

 Our goal is to list all possible transfer credits from other regionally accredited higher education institutions.
 The database is being updated daily, so if you don’t see your specific college or course listed, don’t worry — it may still be eligible for transfer credit.
 It just means that no one else has either transferred from that institution or transferred that specific course to Valparaiso University.
-Current Valparaiso University students should complete a Transfer Credit Request form for the course.
-Prospective students will need to submit their official college transcripts to the Admission office for review.
+Current Valparaiso University students should complete a Transfer Credit Request eForm.
+Prospective students will need to submit their official college transcripts to the Office of Admission for review.

 Learn more about information regarding transferring to Valparaiso University.

 The Transfer Credit Request form is intended for current Valparaiso University students to do one of the following:

 - Have previous transfer credit reevaluated